odoo/documentation/content/developer/tutorials/getting_started/04_basicmodel.rst

 .. note::

-    **Goal**: at the end of this section, several basic fields should have been added to the table ``estate_property``:
+    **Goal**: At the end of this section, several basic fields should have been added to the table ``estate_property``:

     .. code-block:: text